syedumerqadri/haise/readme.md

     smbclient -L 192.168.1.112 -U "Creative Green"

 ## Tool for Automation:
-Internal network could possibly contain large amount of IPs,For automation girst i generate some of the one liner commands and then automate them with python.
+Internal network could possibly contain large amount of IPs,For automation first i generate some of the one liner commands and then automate them with python.

 ## Usage: